Delivered at B’nai Yehuda Beth Shalom, Yom Kippur 2008

 Did this make people rush out into the street and demand civil rights for all?
 Of course not.
 But the play was so wildly popular that the message became part of the Collective Unconscious for the generation who did grow up to demand civil rights for all.

 “It has to be drummed in your dear, little ear.”

 It’s not lost of me that most of these people were Jewish.

 You know, about seven or eight years ago now, Steppenwolf put out a press release about a fund they were administering to cultivate more Jewish playwrights, more Jewish voices in theatre.
-I responded with an editorial that called for a fund to encourage more white men to enter politics.
+I responded with a tongue in cheek editorial that called for a fund to encourage more white men to enter politics.

 Rodgers and Hammerstsein.
 Arthur Miller.
 Clifford Odets.
 Irving Berlin.
 Jerome Kern.
 The Gershwins.
 Stephen Sondheim.
 Leonard Bernstein.
 Kurt Weill.
 Neil Simon.
 David Mamet.
 Harold Pinter.
 Mel Brooks.

 This is just a smattering.